The GUI¶

 Buttons of the Spectral Library Window

-button in the menu bar and open a raster from which you want to collect spectra in a new Map View.
+Make sure to enable the and button in the menu bar and open a raster from which you want to collect spectra in a new Map View.

 Click on a desired pixel position in the opened raster image and a new Spectral Library window opens with the spectral profile of the respective pixel.